HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 occasional reports of foxes killing (typically, although not

-exclusively, young) cats and even small dogs and there have been
+exclusively, young) cats and even small dogs.
+There have been

 anecdotal reports suggesting attacks on cats may be increasing but,